rulerartois/Controller-Radial-Menu/README.md

 This will now require some setup on your end.

- - Simple download the relevant .exe file (if you don't feel comfortable downloading random .exe's from strangers then I've provided the source code (called controllerRadial.ahk) you can use to check and compile yourself (https://www.autohotkey.com/) or alternatively please don't use it.)
+ - Simply download the relevant .exe file (if you don't feel comfortable downloading random .exe's from strangers then I've provided the source code (called controllerRadial.ahk) you can use to check and compile yourself (https://www.autohotkey.com/) or alternatively just don't use it.)
  - In FFXIV go to Keybind (/keybind) -> Targeting -> Target Member 1 in Party List -> Numpad1
  - Repeat for Numpad2-8
 ![Hotkeys Numpad](https://github.com/user-attachments/assets/183127c8-664d-4d84-8a52-78bc33487b21)